yuvaldrori/documentation/_posts/continuous-deployment/2014-09-03-deployment-with-custom-scripts.md

 categories:
   - continuous-deployment
 ---
-Script deployment is useful to define your custom deployment commands or execute another task after or prior a deployment.
+Script deployment is useful to define your custom deployment commands or execute another task after or prior to a deployment.

 For example: